A Kernel Stein Test for Comparing Latent Variable Models: The kernel Stein discrepancy and latent variable models

 As in the continuous case, the KSD can be defined as an IPM, given a suitable choice of reproducing kernel Hilbert space for the discrete domain.
 An example of kernel is the exponentiated Hamming kernel, $k(x,x')=\exp\left(-d_{H}(x,x')\right)$, where $d_{H}(x,x')=D^{-1}\sum_{d=1}^{D}\mathbb{I}(x^{d}\neq x'^{d})$.
-The population KSD is again given by the expectation of the Stein kernel, $\ksdsq p{\data}=\EE_{(x,x')\sim\data\otimes\data}[h_{p}(x,x')]$, where $h_{p}$ is defined as
+The population KSD is again given by the expectation of the Stein kernel, $\ksdsq P{\data}=\EE_{(x,x')\sim\data\otimes\data}[h_{p}(x,x')]$, where $h_{p}$ is defined as

 and the kernel gradient is replaced by the inverse difference operator, e.g., $k_{1}(x,x')=\Delta_{x}^{-1}k(x,x')$, where $\Delta_{x}^{-1}$ indicates that the operator $\Delta^{-1}$ is applied with respect to the argument $x$.
-From \citep[Lemma 8]{YanLiuRaoNev18}, we have that $\ksd p{\data}=0$ iff $P=\data$, under the conditions that the Gram matrix defined over all the configurations in $\mathcal{X}$ is strictly positive definite and that the probability mass functions for $P$ and $\data$ are positive.
+From \citet[Lemma 8]{YanLiuRaoNev18}, we have that $\ksd P{\data}=0$ iff $P=\data$, under the conditions that the probability mass functions for $P$ and $\data$ are positive and that the Gram matrix defined over all the configurations in $\mathcal{X}$ is strictly positive definite (i.e., the kernel is integrally strictly positive definite).
+One can define a kernel satisfying the required condition, for example, by embedding ${\cal X}$ into $\mathbb{R}^{L\times D}$ with one-hot encoding and using a Taylor-type kernel such as the exponentiated quadratic kernel \citep[Theorem 2.2]{ChristmannSteinwart2010Universal}.